 Q. What if I want to develop an outgoing study abroad program?

 A. Study Abroad in International Programs negotiates and signs agreements with study abroad providers and works with faculty in developing faculty-led programs.
-Please contact the Assistant Director of Study Abroad for more information.
+Please contact the Associate Director of Study Abroad for more information.

 Q. Who should be listed as “contact” on the document?